Proposed Internship Projects, Planning and Development Division

-Description: The Park Planning Intern will work with the Park Planning team to support long range park planning efforts, individual park master plan projects, land development impact review, GIS mapping projects, and/or AutoCAD design of park sites.
+Description: The Park Planning Intern will work with the Park Planning team on projects that support long range park planning efforts, individual park master plan projects, land development impact review, GIS mapping projects, and/or AutoCAD design of park sites.
 Responsibilities may include attending planning team meetings; assisting with logistics of planning public outreach meetings; evaluating rezoning applications and site plans for impacts to parkland; working on park master plan conceptual designs, updating park data layers in GIS, conducting research, writing reports, and making presentations to staff teams and managers.
 Actual assigned projects will depend upon the student’s skills and interests.
 Depending on the areas of assignment, there may be an opportunity to interact with staff in other county agencies, such as Planning & Zoning, Public Works, and Community Revitalization.

 Requirements: Coursework in geography, land use planning, public policy planning and analysis, landscape architecture, park and recreation planning, and/or natural resource management.
 Good research and writing skills, attention to detail.
 Microsoft Office computer skills.
 Some ArcInfo GIS and/or AutoCAD experience is required if the student seeks to work on GIS and CAD projects.

-Schedule: The intern will be expected to make a commitment to work 20-40 hours per week for about 12 weeks from mid- to late-May until early- to mid-August (start and end dates are flexible).
-The position is unpaid, but the Park Authority will work with the student on necessary paperwork if course credit is being sought and a written letter of recommendation will be provided at the successful completion of the internship.
-A structured orientation program will be provided to interns during their first few weeks on the job and a meeting with senior managers and the Park Authority Board will be scheduled for an evening in July.
+Schedule: The intern will be expected to make a commitment to work a minimum of 20 hours per week for about 12 weeks from mid- to late-May until early- to mid-August (start and end dates are flexible).
+The position is unpaid, but the Park Authority will work with the student on necessary paperwork if seeking course credit and a written letter of recommendation will be provided at successful completion of the program.
+Orientation will be provided to interns during their first few weeks on the job and a meeting with senior managers and the Park Authority Board will be scheduled for an evening in July.